frmichel/morph-xr2rml/README.md

 - `testdb_dump.sql` is a dump of the MySQL test database.
 You may import it into a MySQL instance by running command `mysql -u root -p test < testdb_dump.sql`;
 - `morph.properties` provides database connection details;
-- `mapping.ttl` contains the xR2RML mapping graph;
+- `mapping1.ttl` and `mapping2.ttl` contain example xR2RML mapping graphs;
-- `result.txt` contains the expected result of applying this mapping to that database;
+- `result1.txt` and `result2.txt` respectively contain the expected result of applying these mappings to that database;
 - `query.sparql` (in directory `example_mysql_rewriting` only) contains a SPARQL query to be executed against the test database.

 Edit `morph.properties` and change the database url, name, user and password with appropriate values.